Mayo Clinic doctors and researchers are studying the new ways to diagnose and treat endometrial cancer and other cancers that affect the uterus.

 The Women's Cancer Program at Mayo Clinic brings together doctors and researchers in breast and gynecologic surgery, medical and radiation oncology, medical genetics, pathology, and other specialties to develop new therapies for women's cancers.
 As part of the Mayo Clinic Cancer Center, the Women's Cancer Program offers access to potential new therapies through clinical trials.
 The Women's Cancer Program also provides emotional and social support classes, a resource center, and educational programs for women and their families.

-See a list of publications by Mayo Clinic authors on endometrial cancer on PubMed, a service of the National Library of Medicine.
+See a list of publications on endometrial cancer by Mayo Clinic doctors on PubMed, a service of the National Library of Medicine.